This consultation has now closed.

 We would recommend that you read the consultation booklet (PDF, 5.1MB) before you provide your feedback, as this provides full details about the proposals.

-Complete the children of compulsory school age (5 to 16) survey or the post-16 travel survey.
+The children of compulsory school age (5 to 16) survey and the post-16 travel survey are now closed.

 Return the survey response form to:Suffolk County Council – school and post-16 travel consultation